 If your aging family member has received a diagnosis of age-related macular degeneration, you’re likely to have a number of concerns and questions.
 And you’re not alone; approximately 11 million Americans have been given the same diagnosis, and that number is estimated to double by the year 2050.
-Inspired Home Care, the experts in Arlington Heights home care, is on hand to highlight the information you need to more fully understand this disease and how to best assist your senior loved one.
+Inspired Home Care is on hand to highlight the information you need to more fully understand this disease and how to best assist your senior loved one.

 What is macular degeneration?

 Age-related macular degeneration (ARMD) is a disease in which the middle of the retina (the macula) is damaged, affecting central vision and the details used in reading, driving a car, watching movies and the television, and distinguishing the faces of other people.
 It is the number one cause of permanent central vision blindness in older individuals, having an effect on 1 out of every 3 adults over age 75.
 It’s also important to understand that macular degeneration will not commonly bring on complete blindness; peripheral vision remains unchanged.

 What are the two forms of macular degeneration?

 - Wet ARMD: Accounting for approximately 10 – 20% of all diagnoses, wet age-related macular degeneration causes a build-up of drusen – fat deposits – and an irregularity of the blood vessels under the retina.
 Both of these effects together cause damage to the retina.
 Wet ARMD can progress quickly and result in significant and irreversible loss of central vision.